UPDATED- DECEMBER 2009

 (Why am I doing this?
 Because someone has to start doing this.
 See "Reviewing the Reviewers" to observe the inevitable results of NON-disclosure.)

 Disclosure 1: I formerly owned a (part-time) retail store: High-End Audio Ltd. It closed in October 2001.
-Any unsold demonstrators, and any used components, are all listed in the "High-End Audio Ltd." part of the site.
-I do not own, or share in the profits of, any other audio business at this time.
+I have not owned, or shared in the profits of, any other audio business since then, or at this time.

 CLARIFICATION: "Standard Wholesale Cost" is usually 40% off the Retail List Price.
 So a component with a retail "list price" of $ 1,000, would normally have a "standard wholesale cost" of around $ 600.